MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 author: anosov1960
 ms.author: sashan
 ms.reviewer: mikeray, randolphwest
-ms.date: 11/05/2022
+ms.date: 01/17/2023
 ms.service: sql
 ms.topic: conceptual
 ---

-# Billing through Microsoft Azure
+# SQL Server licensing and billing options

 [!INCLUDE [sqlserver2022](../../includes/applies-to-version/sqlserver2022.md)]

-You may use a pay-as-you-go billing option to activate and run SQL Server with Azure Arc.
-This option is an alternative to using the traditional license agreement. [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)] introduces this option in setup and allows you to activate your instance for use in production without supplying a product key.
-See [SQL Server installation guide](../../database-engine/install-windows/install-sql-server.md).
+You can use Arc-enabled SQL Server to accurately track your usage of the SQL Server software by your applications.
+You may also elect to pay for that usage directly through Microsoft Azure as a pay-as-you-go billing option.
+This option is an alternative to using a traditional license agreement.
+SQL Server 2022 (16.x) introduces this option in setup and allows you to activate your instance for use in production without supplying a product key.
+For other versions of SQL Server you can control how you pay for SQL Server software through Azure Portal or API.

 ## Prerequisites